web-platform-tests/wpt/README.md

 The way to contribute is just as usual:

-* fork this repository (and make sure you're still relatively in sync with it if you forked a while ago);
+* Fork this repository (and make sure you're still relatively in sync with it if you forked a while ago)
-* create a branch for your changes:
+* Create a branch for your changes:
   `git checkout -b your-name/topic`;
-* make your changes;
+* Make your changes
 * Run the lint script described below
-* Commit locally push that to your repo;
+* Commit locally and push that to your repo
-* and send in a pull request based on the above.
+* Send in a pull request based on the above.

 A lint is available to test for common mistakes in testcases.
 It can be run with: